ruby/debug/README.md

 #### `require 'debug/open'` in a program

-If you can modify the program, you can open debugging port by adding `require 'debug/open'` line in the program.
+If you can modify the program, you can open the debugging port by adding `require 'debug/open'` line in the program.

 If you don't want to stop the program at the beginning, you can also use `require 'debug/open_nonstop'`.
 Using `debug/open_nonstop` is useful if you want to open a backdoor to the application.
-However, it is also danger because it can become another vulnerability.
+However, it is also dangerous because it can become another vulnerability.
 Please use it carefully.

 By default, UNIX domain socket is used for the debugging port.
 To use TCP/IP, you can set the `RUBY_DEBUG_PORT` environment variable.